platformsh/platformsh-docs/sites/platform/src/define-routes/redirects.md

                        expires: 2w
    ```
 {{< /version/specific >}}

-   In this example, redirects from `/from` would be set to expire in one day, but redirects from `/here` would expire in two weeks.
+In the above example, redirects from `/from` are set to expire in one day, but redirects from `/here` are set to expire in two weeks.

 ## Application-driven redirects